bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.17 =
+We fixed the bug with checking captcha in custom login form\register form\lost password form.

 = V1.16 =
 We fixed the bug with checking captcha when deleted 'recaptcha_widget_div'.
 We fixed the bug with using deprecated jQuery methods (thanks to Junio Vitorino, github.com/juniovitorino).
 The Arabic language file is added.
 The German language file is added.
 The Hindi language file is added.
 We updated all functionality for wordpress 4.2.2.